pivotal/docs-tap/scst-store/amr/install-amr-observer.hbs.md

 This topic tells you how to install Artifact Metadata Repository (AMR) Observer for Supply Chain Security Tools (SCST) - Store.

->**Note** AMR Observer does not currently support connecting to registries with self-signed certificates.
-This means that AMR Observer will not be able to retrieve scan results if they are stored on such registries.
+>**Note** AMR Observer does not support connecting to registries with self-signed certificates.
+This means that AMR Observer is not able to retrieve scan results if they are stored on such registries.

 ## <a id='prerecs'></a> Prerequisites